Share this guide:

 Use our comparison engine with soft eligibility checker to see what your loan options are without affecting your credit rating

-Alternatives to Wedding Loans
+Alternatives to wedding loans

-If you need a smaller amount than the ones discussed above, credit cards could be your best option.
+If you need a smaller loan amounts than the ones discussed above, credit cards could be your best option.
 The majority of credit card suppliers will give you a much longer interest-free period, sometimes up to two years.
 This means that you can essentially borrow the money free of charge if you are regimented in paying the credit card off.
 If you do not pay it off in this interest-free period it can become very costly very quickly, so it’s important to keep on top of it.
-Again, credit cards will often only be available to those with the best credit scores, however there are cards specifically targeted at people with bad credit
+Again, credit cards will often only be available to those with the best credit scores, however there are cards specifically targeted at people with bad credit.